A basic terminal RSS feed reader written in Python 3.

-Your feeds will be updated periodically while you use `tread`, but if you want
+Your feeds will be updated periodically while you use `tread`, and you can

-to keep your feeds up-to-date even when the program isn't open you can use
+If you want to keep your feeds up-to-date even when the program isn't open you

-`cron` (or something similar) to schedule updates.
-This is helpful if you
+can use `cron` (or something similar) to schedule updates.
+This is helpful if

-subscribe to a site that posts a lot of content (or has a short RSS history) and
+you subscribe to a site that posts a lot of content (or has a short RSS history)